Hangar-31/atlantamusicians.com/src/pages/scholarship.md

   - type: section_spacer
   - type: section_content_text
     text: >-
-      The Atlanta Federation of Musicians has developed a scholarship program to encourage and support future professional instrumentalists.
+      The Atlanta Federation of Musicians has developed a scholarship audition program to encourage and support future professional instrumentalists.
       Auditions are open to any instrumentalist in Georgia who is a graduating high school senior planning to pursue a career in music, and who has been accepted to a college or university music program.

       The next auditions will take place in the spring of 2025.
 Auditions take place at AFM Local 148-462, Atlanta Federation of Musicians, 551 Dutch Valley Road NE, Atlanta, GA 30324.